 As a child I was plagued by debilitating tension headaches, to the point where I found myself taking several painkillers a day just to dull the pain.
-After months of seeing multiple doctors and specialists, no one could find anything “medically” wrong with me and this is something I would have to manage on a day-day basis with medication.
+After months of seeing multiple doctors and specialists, no one could find anything “medically” wrong with me and this is something I would have to manage on a day-day basis with pain medication from https://tramadult.com.
 Although disappointing, this was something I had accepted as a child not knowing any better.

 Growing up in New Zealand, like most children I was involved in many sports including; gymnastics, swimming and dance.
 Through my gymnastics I learnt that I was unable to do certain routines as well as others, and was told by a coach that my spine wasn’t as straight as it should be, I learnt later that I had a scoliosis.

 It wasn’t until I was 18, when I was first introduced to chiropractic through a spinal screening.
 What drew my attention first was their ability to help with posture and improve the alignment of your spine.
 After starting a course of care I found that my flexibility and strength improved.
 But what amazed me most was that the tension in my neck started to improve, along with my headaches.
 My chiropractor helped me understand the different triggers that can contribute to tension in the head and neck, and the importance of proper movement in the cervical spine.

 Chiropractic has had a huge impact on my health, and since then I have never looked back.

 You have taken a specific interest in pediatric chiropractic and are currently doing post graduate study in this area.
 What is it about chiropractic for infants that makes you so passionate about this area of healthcare?